 - $220 projected annual property damage cost per household

 Colorado households incur $220 in property damage each year, on average, which works out to $464 million statewide.
 Colorado's costliest year was 2017, mostly due to the largest hailstorm in state history.
-On May 8, baseball-sized hail in the West Denver area during the evening commute resulted in $2.3 billion in home and automobile damage.
+On May 8, baseball-sized hail hit the West Denver area during the evening commute, causing $2.3 billion in home and automobile damage.

-Hail damage is covered under most homeowners insurance policies, as well as comprehensive coverage for cars.
+Not every homeowner or car owner needs insurance coverage for hail, but hail damage is covered under most homeowners insurance policies, and comprehensive coverage for most cars.

 6. North Carolina